GermainGirndt/visual-explanaible-ai/documentation/01_static_and_dynamic_models.md

 %% --------------------
 %% Relationships
 %% --------------------
-MainController --> Image : "loads"
+MainPresenter --> Image : "loads"
-MainController --> NeuralNetwork : "calls for classification" MainController --> ExplainableAITechnique : "calls for explanation" MainController --> Prediction : "stores and manages" MainController --> Explanation : "stores and manages"
+MainPresenter --> NeuralNetwork : "calls for classification" MainPresenter --> ExplainableAITechnique : "calls for explanation" MainPresenter --> Prediction : "stores and manages" MainPresenter --> Explanation : "stores and manages"

-MainController --> ImagePresenter : "renders via"
+MainPresenter --> ImageView : "renders via"
-MainController --> PredictionPresenter : "renders via"
+MainPresenter --> PredictionView : "renders via"
-MainController --> ExplanationPresenter : "renders via"
+MainPresenter --> ExplanationView : "renders via"

 ```

 #### Class Diagram: Relationship between Models and Views

-##### Presenters:
+##### Views:

-1. **ImagePresenter:** renders the image
+1. **ImageView:** renders the image
-2. **PredictionPresenter:** renders the image and the prediction
+2. **PredictionView:** renders the image and the prediction
-3. **ExplanationPresenter:** renders the image, the prediction and the explanation
+3. **ExplanationView:** renders the image, the prediction and the explanation

 ##### Models: